dfinity/motoko/guide/guide.md

 No value has type `None`.

 As an empty type, `None` can be used to specify the impossible return value of an infinite loop or unconditional trap.

-## Shared type

-Type `Shared`  is the super-type of all types that can be transmitted between actors (i.e. sent or received) as the arguments or return values of `shared` functions.

 ## Parenthesised type